the-scouts/por/src/por/expected/chapter-3.exp.rst

 **Types of Scout Group**
 A Scout Group may be registered as an Open Scout Group, a Sponsored Scout Group, or a Joint Group.

-Rule 3.13 The Open Scout Group
+Rule 3.14 The Open Scout Group
 ------------------------------
 a.
 An Open Scout Group has no formal relationship with any other organisation and has a policy of unrestricted recruitment.

-Rule 3.14 The Sponsored Scout Group
+Rule 3.15 The Sponsored Scout Group
 -----------------------------------
 a.
-Guidance on sponsoring agreements, responsibilities of sponsoring authorities and agreements with regard to property and equipment are contained on the webpage `Community Sponsorship. </volunteers/running-your-section/administration/community-sponsorship/>`__
+Guidance on sponsoring agreements, responsibilities of sponsoring authorities and agreements with regard to property and equipment are contained on the webpage `Community Sponsorship <https://www.scouts.org.uk/volunteers/running-your-section/administration/community-sponsorship/>`__.

 b.
 A Sponsored Scout Group can be sponsored by an organisation approved by Headquarters.
 The Group will have a policy of recruitment defined in a formal agreement with the Sponsoring Authority.